Author: Ashok P. Nadkarni <apnmbx-wits@yahoo.com>

 A similar method as above is used for extensions that build against Tk.
 The nmake build system locates directories in the following order:

-The installation directory is specified via the INSTALLDIR
+The installation directory is specified via the INSTALLDIR macro on

 the command line.
-If unspecified, this defaults to C:\Tcl
+If unspecified, this defaults to C:\Tcl.

 NOTE: this is a change from the current default of

-because the latter may not have access
+C:\Program Files\Tcl because the latter may not have access

 permissions for the user.